B0redNab/Interesting-InfoSec-stuff/writeups/OverTheWire/Natas/natas.md

 # Natas
-*Personal writeup of this wargame*
+*Personal writeup/notes of this wargame*

 Link to the wargame: [Natas](https://overthewire.org/wargames/natas/)